Flo-Wo/excel-workflow/README.md

 # Workflow for measurement uncertainty (Excel)

-This is a program to return the Gauss' notation of values and their uncertainties.
+This is a program to return the Gaussian notation of values and their uncertainties.

 For example, let v be the value and u(v) his uncertainty: